-During the audit, the audit team followed the pathway for a cadaveric donor kidney received by the hospital for transplant.
-Policies, procedures and samples of transplant patient records were reviewed.
-Round-table meetings with staff involved in transplantation also took place.
+During the audit, the auditors followed the pathway of a kidney received into Belfast City Hospital and its transfer and arrival to the Hospital for Sick Children.
+Policies and procedures, and a sample of transplant patient records were reviewed.
+Round-table meetings with staff involved in transplantation took place.

-Living Donor Kidney Transplants
+Living Donor KidneyTransplants